 Low Carb Fruits List

 Fruits are essentially natures candy!
 Therefore, producing a genuine low carb fruits list is a challenge.
 The truth is that many of the low carb fruits are things that we consider to be vegetables!
 To be clear, a fruit is anything with seeds in the middle.
 Vegetables are the roots, leaves, and stems of a plant.
 Therefore, unlike our low carb vegetables list, this is a real low carb fruits list.

 However, if you do not see your favorite fruits on the list, learning strict portion control is an option.
 In this way, you can enjoy a much smaller amount of a fruit that is not naturally low carb.
 So, research will be required.
 Then, adjust your portion as needed.
 However, if the temptation is too great, just avoid eating it.
 Stick to the low carb fruits list.
 Take note that the low carb fruits list has the carb content given per 50g of each fruit.

 Therefore, in some cases you may only be able to eat a small portion of the fruit.
 While in other cases, you may be able to enjoy the entire fruit or several pieces of the fruit.
 You will see that the key keeping fruit in your low carb diet is to not over-eat these tasty snacks.

 1. Casaba Melon

 Depending on where you live, casaba melon is one of the more exotic low carb fruits.
-However, if you can get you hands on one they will make a great low carb snack.
+However, if you can get your hands on one, they will make a great low carb snack.
 The casaba melon has a slightly sweet cucumber flavor with a mild aroma.
 It is also high in vitamin C.